Autocar India

 MG: 6,064 units sold

-Retail sales underwent a 14.76 percent YoY uptick for MG last month, and its market share also increased slightly from 1.46 percent in April 2025 to 1.49 percent in April 2026.
+Retail sales rose 14.76 percent YoY for MG, and its market share also inched up from 1.46 percent in April 2025 to 1.49 percent in April 2026.
 MG’s sales have increasingly leaned on the Windsor EV in recent years, as well as the Hector.

 Honda: 5,346 units sold

-Honda experienced YoY sales growth of over 5.71 percent in April 2026, though its market share dipped from 1.39 percent in April 2025 to 1.31 percent last month.
-Of Honda’s current three-strong model portfolio, the Elevate SUV attracts the most sales.
-The Japanese carmaker will soon launch the City facelift and ZR-V in India.
+Though Honda’s sales increased 5.71 percent YoY, its market share dipped from 1.39 percent to 1.31 percent.
+Of Honda’s current three-model portfolio, the Elevate SUV attracts the most sales.
+The Japanese carmaker is expected to launch the City facelift and ZR-V in India soon.

 Renault: 4,087 units sold